theresa-de-ocampo/docker-deep-dive/README.md

 2. Daemon (a.k.a. engine)
 3. Orchestrator

-- The low-level runtime is called **runc** and is the reference implementation of Open Containers Initiative (OCI) runtime-spect.
+- The low-level runtime is called **runc** and is the reference implementation of Open Containers Initiative (OCI) runtime-spec.
 Its job is to interface with the underlying OS and start and stop containers.
 Every container on a Docker node was created and started by an instance of **runc**.

 - The high-level runtime is called **containerd**.
 This manages the entire container lifecycle including pulling images and managing runc instances.